snoyberg/posa-chapter/warp.md

 We implemented a multimap whose look-up is O(log N) and pruning is O(N) with red-black trees whose node contains a non-empty list.
-Since a red-black tree is one of binary search trees, look-up is O(log N) where N is the number of nodes.
+Since a red-black tree is a binary search tree, look-up is O(log N) where N is the number of nodes.
-Also, we can translate it into an order list in O(log N).
+Also, we can translate it into an ordered list in O(log N).
 In our implementation,
-pruning nodes which contains a file descriptor to be closed is also done during this step.
+pruning nodes which contain a file descriptor to be closed is also done during this step.
-We adopted an algorithm to convert an order list to a red-black tree in O(N).
+We adopted an algorithm to convert an ordered list to a red-black tree in O(N).

 ## Future work

-We have some items to improve Warp in the future but we will explain two here.
+We have several ideas for improvement of Warp in the future, but we will explain two here.

 ### Memory allocation